StringManolo/invjsible/README.md

 # Encode a file in invisible characters
 invjsible encode secret.txt

-# Encode a file with compression
+# Encode a file with compression (Recomended to always use)
 invjsible encode secret.txt --compress

 # Create a self-extracting executable